noble3212/LLM/README.md

 - Engaging and context-aware conversations. (in 10 years)
 - Ability to handle multiple user inputs and maintain conversation history. (it's reaction to anything hard was Meow.)
-- Customizable settings for model parameters and behavior. (this is good guh)
+- Customizable settings for model parameters and behavior. (this is good )
+- Please note there might be a loop with the new HTML.
+But, its due to a sleep mode in the code or sum. + training data you'll see

 ## Contributing